Guillermo La Rosa

-Guillermo Claudio La Rosa Laguna (born June 6, 1952) is a retired football forward from Peru.
+Guillermo Claudio La Rosa Laguna (born June 6, 1952) is a Peruvian former professional footballer who played as a forward.

 He competed for the Peru national football team at the 1978 and 1982 FIFA World Cup, wearing the number nineteen jersey.
 He’s nicknamed the 'tank' for his corpulence, Guillermo La Rosa scored the last Peruvian goal for 36 years against Poland in a World Cup match in Spain 1982.
 The 36 year cold streak was finally broken by Andre Carrillo when Peru defeated Australia 2-0 at the 2018 FIFA World Cup held in Russia.

 Club career

 La Rosa played for Peruvian clubs Defensor Lima, Sport Boys and Alianza Lima where he claimed the title in 1978.
 That year he was one of the Copa Libertadores top scorers with 8 goals.
 Between 1979 and 1987 he played for Atletico Nacional, America de Cali, Deportivo Pereira and Cúcuta Deportivo of Colombia.

 He retired in 1989, playing for Ecuadorian club Liga de Quito, and currently works as a coach for children in a football academy in Lima.